I was asked, about four years ago, to write an essay on teaching. The following was my response. I believed this then. I believe it now. Joe

 Faculty members have a responsibility to the world to coax the very best from their students because they will certainly become the next generation of leaders.
 Where they go from here, what they accomplish, how they impact the world, depends in large part on how much we are able to push and nurture their development.
-I want every student to leave my class at the end of the semester saying, “I didn’t know that I could work so hard, and I didn’t realize that I could learn so much.”
+I want every student to leave my class at the end of the semester saying, “I had to work very hard but I am so amazed by how much I learned.”
 Anything less is unacceptable.

 If a teacher challenges students to think and do their best, word gets around campus quickly, but having a tough reputation is both good and bad.
 When students walk into my class on the first day, they tend to be very quiet and pay attention right away.
 On the other hand, I am always so disappointed when a student says to me “I hear you are a good teacher, but I didn’t take your class because I know you are very demanding.”
 Isn't that just incredibly sad?
-I think Richmond will be a better school when students sign up only for classes where teachers push them each day to do their best.
+I think all of college education (as well as the world in general) will be better when students become convinced to sign up only for classes where teachers push them each day to do their best.

-Many times during each semester, I point out to my students that the grade of A, according to the University catalogue, reflects “outstanding” work.
+During each semester, I occasionally point out to my students that the grade of A, according to the University catalogue, reflects “outstanding” work.
 A student does not earn the grade of A for a good effort, only for consistently outstanding work.
+That’s a great goal; it inspires a wonderful level of effort.
 Grade inflation has hurt college education across this country and could be fixed simply by faculty members saying, “You earn an A when the work that I see is truly outstanding.”
 Don’t fool yourself; students are well aware of the difference between “good” and “outstanding.”

-I use the Socratic method.
+I use the Socratic Method.
 I call on every student every day in class.
 I don't ask them to regurgitate material; I ask them questions that I believe will cause them to think and reason—on the spot.
-That is what adult life is like, especially in the business world.
+That is what adult life is like.
 I then follow my initial question with others based on their answers.
 If I don’t get good replies from a student, I don’t just nod and smile; I demand better of them.
 A student once compared my class to a contact sport.
-Richmond students should be ready, willing and able to discuss and debate issues.
+Students should be ready, willing and able to discuss and debate issues.
 This is college, not high school.